Create an elastic node pool with a custom image

 4. In the left-side navigation pane, choose Instances & Images > Image.

-5. On the Images page, you can see the Custom Image that you created.
-The Status is Available.
+5. The Images page shows the Custom Image you created.
+Verify that the Status is Available.

-Step 3: Modify or create node pool with custom image
+Step 3: Modify or create a node pool with the custom image

 Note

-If you already have a custom image and skipped Step 1 and Step 2, you must create a node pool using the custom image.
-For more information, see How do I create a custom image from an existing ECS instance and use the image to create nodes?.
+If you already have a custom image and skipped Steps 1 and 2, create a node pool with it.
+See How do I create a custom image from an existing ECS instance and use the image to create nodes?.

 1. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Nodes > Node Pools.

-2. On the Node Pools page, find the target Node Pools and click Edit in the Actions column.
+2. On the Node Pools page, find the target Node Pools and click Edit.
 On the Advanced tab, set the node pool image to Custom Image.
-Find the Custom image setting, click the Select custom image link, and select the custom image you created.
+Under Custom image, click Select custom image and choose your image.

-3. On the Node Pools page, you can see that the Operating System has been updated to Custom Image.
-After the update is complete, the Operating system column for the node pool displays custom image and its image ID, which indicates that the image has been successfully replaced.
+3. On the Node Pools page shows the Operating System updated to Custom Image.
+The Operating system column displays custom image and its image ID.

-Step 4: Update node init script for cloud parameters
+Step 4: Update the node init script for cloud parameters

 Note

-• You must remove the residual kubelet certificates from the custom image, as shown in the seventh line of the script.
+• Remove residual kubelet certificates from the custom image (see line 7 of the script).

-• For existing custom node pools, you must configure the download URL for the custom script as described in Step 1.
+• For existing custom node pools, configure the custom script download URL as described in Step 1.

-1. Create or update the join-ecs-node.sh file with the following content.
-Because the custom image already contains the required tools and dependencies, the custom script only needs to receive and update the Alibaba Cloud node pool parameters.
+1. Create or update join-ecs-node.sh with the following content.
+Since the custom image contains the required tools, the script only updates the node pool parameters.

 echo "The node providerid is $ALIBABA_CLOUD_PROVIDER_ID"